-7 Conclusions and discussion
+7. Conclusions and discussion

-In situ aircraft observations are used to interrogate the convergence with resolution of simulations of a narrow cold front.
-Simulations are performed with the MetUM at a range of nested resolutions from grid spacings of 12 km to 100 m.
-The observational strategy employed enables a comparison of flow structure over a broad range of scales, from the scale of the aircraft circuit (80 km by 140 km) to small-scale turbulent motions as measured by 32 Hz instruments (approx 3 m).
+In situ aircraft observations are used to interrogate the convergence with the resolution of simulations of a narrow cold front.
+Simulations are performed with the Met Office UM at a range of nested resolutions from grid spacings of 12 km to 100 m.
+The observational strategy employed enables a comparison of flow structure over a broad range of scales, from the scale of the aircraft circuit ( $80 \text{ km} \times 140 \text{ km}$ ) to small-scale turbulent motions as measured by 32-Hz instruments (approximately 3 m).
 Integral measures of the wind field are employed together with velocity gradients and turbulent fluxes to provide a comprehensive picture of the front across a wide range of scales.

-The low-altitude horizontal divergence at the front successfully converges by 2.2 km resolution, consistent with the frontal convergence field being driven by the cross-frontal circulation and relatively insensitive to the small-scale details at the front itself.
-The simulated low-altitude vorticity is only consistent with the observations if the sampling uncertainty associated with the position of 100 km precipitation segments along the front is accounted for.
+The low-altitude horizontal divergence at the front successfully converges by 2.2-km resolution, consistent with the frontal convergence field being driven by the cross-frontal circulation and relatively insensitive to the small-scale details at the front itself.
+The simulated low-altitude vorticity is consistent only with the observations if the sampling uncertainty associated with the position of 100-km precipitation segments along the front is accounted for.
 The model also converges on the observed frontal width where it is narrowest (600 m) in the highest-resolution simulations.
 These results imply that the net ascent out of the boundary layer at the front is also well represented.

-The presence of overshoots in the along-front wind behind the front is evidence that at lower resolution (1.5 km and coarser) implicit diffusion from the semi-Lagrangian advection scheme is limiting the frontal width.
-Repeated use of interpolation at back-trajectory departure points introduces diffusive-like effects, with the leading-order influence resembling ∇^2 for linear interpolation and ∇^4 for cubic interpolation (e.g. Harvey, 2011).
-Whereas ∇^2 diffusion acts to smooth a region of large gradient without exceeding the bounds of the initial field, hyper-diffusion of the form ∇^{2n} with n > 1 acts to smooth the regions of large gradient but can exceed the bounds of the initial field.
-In particular, applied to a step function (an approximation to the along-front wind field), such hyper-diffusion inevitably leads to overshoots (Mariotti et al., 1994).
-The horizontal scale of the overshoots should scale with the gridspacing, but the magnitude of the overshoots is independent of resolution, being a function only of the form of interpolation used.
-Their presence here suggests that the advection scheme numerics is playing a role in limiting the frontal collapse.
-The overshoots are less evident in the 500 m, 200 m and 100 m simulations, perhaps indicating that the frontal width is not being limited by the advection scheme numerics in those cases.
+The presence of overshoots in the alongfront wind behind the front is evidence that at lower resolution (1.5 km and coarser), implicit diffusion from the semi-Lagrangian advection scheme is limiting the frontal width.
+Repeated use of interpolation at back-trajectory departure points introduces diffusive-like effects, with the leading-order influence resembling $\nabla^2$ for linear interpolation and $\nabla^4$ for cubic interpolation (e.g., Harvey 2011).
+Whereas $\nabla^2$ diffusion acts to smooth a region of large gradient without exceeding the bounds of the initial field, hyperdiffusion of the form $\nabla^{2n}$ with n > 1 acts to smooth the regions of large gradient but can exceed the bounds of the initial field.
+In particular, when applied to a step function (an approximation to the alongfront wind field), such hyperdiffusion inevitably leads to overshoots (Mariotti et al. 1994).
+The horizontal scale of the overshoots should scale with the grid spacing, but the magnitude of the overshoots is independent of resolution, being a function only of the form of interpolation used.
+Their presence here suggests that the advection scheme numerics are playing a role in limiting the frontal collapse.
+The overshoots are less evident in the 500-, 200-, and 100-m simulations, perhaps indicating that the frontal width is not being limited by the advection scheme numerics in those cases.

-In the convective boundary layer on the cold side of the front, the sum of parametrized and resolved vertical eddy fluxes is approximately constant as resolution increases and parametrized fluxes hand over to resolved motions.
-The values are consistent with the aircraft observations indicating a good representation of the turbulent grey zone in the convective boundary layer regime.
-However, on the warm side of the front where the boundary layer is stably-stratified and the turbulence is shear-driven, the model fluxes are entirely subgrid scale and the values are only consistent with observations from a 40 m altitude flight leg.
-Poor performance is found from a 300 m altitude flight leg in the sub 1 km resolution simulations, perhaps due to a switch from a 1-d boundary-layer scheme to a 3-d turbulent mixing scheme more suited to Monin-Obukhov-type boundary layers.
+In the convective boundary layer on the cold side of the front, the sum of the parameterized and resolved vertical eddy fluxes is approximately constant as the resolution increases and the parameterized fluxes hand over to resolved motions.
+The values are consistent with the aircraft observations, indicating a good representation of the turbulent gray zone in the convective boundary layer regime.
+However, on the warm side of the front where the boundary layer is stably stratified and the turbulence is shear driven, the model fluxes are entirely subgrid scale and the values are consistent only with observations from a 40-m-altitude flight leg.
+Poor performance is found from a 300-m altitude flight leg in the sub-1-km-resolution simulations, perhaps as a result of a switch from a 1D boundary layer scheme to a 3D turbulent-mixing scheme more suited to Monin-Obukhovtype boundary layers.